sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 ```

 To simplify the user experience, we can combine the above commands to create one single command, similar to the iprotue2 command:`# ip link del Vrf-blue`
+This is the current proposal:

 ```bash

 $ config vrf del Vrf-blue

 ```

+This command will do the following:

 - get interface list belonging to Vrf-blue from app_db
 - delete interface(s) IP addresses